-- To avoid damage, do not put items weighing more than 30 lb on the defibrillator tray. - To avoid risk of patient or operator injury, ensure that all devices placed on the defibrillator tray are securely strapped to the tray. - Do not use the defibrillator tray as a push/pull device, because equipment damage could occur.
+- To avoid damage, do not put items weighing more than 30 lb on the defibrillator tray. - Do not use the defibrillator tray as a push/pull device, because equipment damage could occur.

-USING THE FOOT EXTENSION/DEFIBRILLATOR TRAY
+USING THE OPTIONAL FOOT EXTENSION/ DEFIBRILLATOR TRAY

-To use as a defibrillator tray, pull out the top knob (A) and pivot the tray (B) over the foot extension (C) until the tray extends flat over the foot end of the stretcher as shown in Figure 42.
+To use as a defibrillator tray, pull out the top knob (A) and pivot the tray (B) over the foot extension (C) until the tray extends flat over the foot end of the stretcher as shown in Figure 43.

 To use as a foot extension, pull out knob (A) and pivot the defibrillator tray back until it locks against the foot extension (C).
-While holding onto the assembly, pull out the bottom knob (D) and lower the foot extension until it is flat as shown in Figure 42.
+While holding onto the assembly, pull out the bottom knob (D) and lower the foot extension until it is flat as shown in Figure 43.